alicemunsal/dohex/DoHex2.md

 ## Conclusion

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
-Thread models, transactions, component communications, adapter organization, scaling, deployment are excluded
+Thread models, transactions, component communications, adapter organization, scaling, deployment, refactoring are the remaining topics